-4.1 Are there any restrictions on the types of activities that can be performed by Alternative Investment Funds?
+4.1 Are there any restrictions on the types of investment activities that can be performed by Alternative Investment Funds?

 Compared to UCITS, AIFs have lower investment rules and the possibility to have a higher leverage ratio.
 Their investment object can consist of either financial or non-financial activities.
-The distinction between open-ended and closed-ended has been already explained (please see question 1.4).
+The distinction between open-ended and closed-ended funds is explained in question 1.4.